 Until a few years ago, the sidewalks around the tree were salted regularly to keep pedestrians safe in icy weather.
 Because runoff from the salt is not tree-friendly, Erickson’s Landscape Maintenance crew, which is part of Appalachian’s Physical Plant, quit salting there, he explained.

-Current construction on campus requires removing the sidewalk surrounding the tree — a positive for the oak’s well-being.
+Campus construction for a pedestrian pathway connector from the Kidd Brewer Stadium area past Wey Hall to the Schaefer Center for the Performing Arts includes removing the sidewalk surrounding the tree — a positive for the oak’s well-being.

 “We plan on really babying this tree during and after construction,” Erickson said.
 “That includes a trunk injection system to protect it from bugs and hand watering (the tree).”

 Other precautions and accommodations in place for the tree during construction: